Sexual Assault Information

 UNIVERSITY DISCIPLINARY ACTION

 Western New England University strives to provide an environment that is free of violent acts.
-Violations of the University’s Sexual Assault Policy will result in disciplinary action, which may include removal from the University.
-In accordance with the requirements of the Student Right-To-Know and Campus Security Act, in any campus judicial case alleging some form of sexual assault, the accuser and the accused are entitled to the same opportunity to have others present during disciplinary proceedings and both shall be informed of the outcome.
-The University will assist victims in every possible way to restore their sense of empowerment and personal safety.
+Violations of the Sexual Harassment/Title IX Policy and Procedures will result in disciplinary action, which may include removal from the University.
+In accordance with the requirements of the Student Right-To-Know and Campus Security Act, in any campus judicial case alleging some form of sexual assault, the complainant and respondent are entitled to the same opportunity to have other present during the Administrative Educational Conduct Review proceedings and both shall be informed of the outcome.
+The University will assist complainants or survivors in every possible way to restore their sense of empowerment and personal safety.
 This includes, at a minimum, arranging for changes in class schedules and living situations, subsequent to an alleged sexual assault to the extent that they are reasonably available.

 CRIMINAL INVESTIGATION OF SEXUAL ASSAULTS

-Contacting Western New England University residence hall staff member does not necessarily mean the student or employee must prosecute the assailant(s).
-The University has staff trained in dealing with matters of this nature and can provide students or employees with advice and counseling about sexual assault.
+Contacting a Western New England University employee, designated as a mandated reporter, does not necessarily mean the student or employee must prosecute the respondent(s).
+The University has staff trained in dealing with matters of this nature and can provide students or employees resources and counseling about sexual assault.
 The choice belongs to the student or employee.
-Students and employees are asked to be aware that if they do not choose to press charges, other options are available for reporting the assault and seeking assistance.
-A criminal investigation will involve Springfield Police Department’s Sexual Assault Unit.
+Students and employees are asked to be aware that if they do not choose to press charges, other options are available for reporting the harassment and seeking assistance.
+A criminal investigation will involve Springfield Police Department's Sexual Assault Unit.
 These highly trained professionals have a close working relationship with campus police and local hospitals.
-Public Safety will assist the victim by providing for transportation, and by serving as advocates.
+Public Safety will assist the survivor or complainant by providing transportation and serving as advocates.
 Students and employees are reminded that this is not something they have to go through alone.
 A friend or support person can be with a student or employee during police interviews.